Downtown Austin: Seaholm District

 The Seaholm District is a formerly industrial section of southwest downtown Austin that the city has transformed into a vibrant urban neighborhood.
 The city of Austin has designated the area from Lady Bird Lake to 5th Street and from Lamar Boulevard to San Antonio Street as the Seaholm District.
 At the core of the district is the decommissioned Seaholm Power Plant, which has been redeveloped into a landmark residential and retail destination.
-After several years of delays and false starts due in part to a recession-based setback, the mixed-use development accommodates ten distinct retail businesses as of January 2019: including ToothBar (dentistry), Trader Joe's, The Baked Bear Ice Cream Shoppe, Dallas-based Malibu Poke, local Merit Coffee Co., vegetarian restaurant True Food Kitchen, Optique eyewear, Fleet Feet Shoes, Ruiz Aveda Salon, and Nekter Juice Bar.
+After several years of delays and false starts due in part to a recession-based setback, the mixed-use development accommodates ten distinct retail businesses as of January 2019.
 Austin-based Southwest Strategies Group, the project's lead developer, announced plans to begin work on the 450,000 square feet of development to be built on the 7.8-acre site.
-The project is situated adjacent to the Seaholm Condominiums tower, and is intended to create a “live, work, play” urban neighborhood encompassed around a turf square for music venues, bringing many tourists and “Austinites” to the Seaholm District.
+The project is situated adjacent to the Seaholm Condominiums tower, and is intended to create a "live, work, play" urban neighborhood encompassed around a turf square for music venues, bringing many tourists and "Austinites" to the Seaholm District.